 Cable car rides and nature hikes are not the only adrenaline-inducing activities in the Zugspitze; downhill skiing and skiing contests also abound in Germanyโs most popular ski resort.

-There are eight ski schools on the Zugspitze, ready to take in students who want to experience the Kandahar downhill.
-Ixis children’s area on Hausberg is designed specifically for children.
+Eight ski schools on the Zugspitze are ready to take in students who want to experience the Kandahar downhill.
+Ixis children’s area on Hausberg is explicitly designed for children.
 There are also restaurants that provide Bavarian cuisine and shops that cater to whatever a skier needs.

 Zugspitze arguably offers one of the best European skiing experiences, with a long season that runs from mid-November to May.